diego0020/lab_vision/lab5_bsds/readme.md

 **Warning:** The mex files required are not available for windows

-The file ``bench/test_benchs.m`` contains several examples of how to use the benchmark functions for different types of *results* images.
+The file ``bench/test_benchs.m`` contains several examples of how to use the benchmark functions for different types of *result* images.
 Look at it and run the examples.

-Look at the file that defines the function ``boundaryBench`` and read the description of inputs.
+Look at the file that defines the function ``boundaryBench`` and read the description of its inputs.

 # Homework